 Plan trips faster with the USFS Recreation Sites overlay in Gaia GPS.
 This map layer clearly marks U.S. Forest Service campgrounds, trailheads, visitor centers, and other points of interest at high zoom levels, letting you view your options across an entire national forest.
-And on iOS devices, you can tap on a site to learn about fees, access restrictions, and more.
+You can tap on a site to learn about fees, access restrictions, and more.

 The USFS Recreation Sites layer receives constant updates as the USFS adds more sites to the dataset.
 The clear, intuitive icons stand out on just about any base map and scale as you zoom.
 So whether you’re trying to pinpoint a trailhead within a densely vegetated satellite image, or looking for campsites during the first stages of trip planning, this layer will help speed up your search.